Anna and the King: Plot

-The court returns to Bangkok, where Anna tearfully prepares to leave Siam for good.
-Mongkut shares one last dance with her, marveling that he now understands how a man could be content with only one woman.
-A voice-over tells viewers that Chulalongkorn became king after his father's death, abolishing slavery and instituting religious freedom with his father's "vision" assisting him.
+The court returns to Bangkok and Anna, emotional as she prepares to leave Siam for good, shares one last dance with Mongkut, who now understands how a man could be content with only one woman.
+In voice-over, Chulalongkorn tells that he became king following his father's death, and the education he received from Anna led to him abolishing slavery and instituting religious freedom in Siam.